Below are the ECSM Biographies of the Conference and Programme Chairs, Keynote Speakers and Mini-Track Chairs.

 Dr Niall Corcoran is a lecturer in information technology systems and management at Limerick Institute of Technology in Ireland.
 He previously served as Director of Information Technology at the Institute and also has considerable experience in the private sector.
 He has qualifications in engineering, science and business and his research interests include information systems, knowledge management, social media and enterprise social networks, and communities of practice.

 Key Note Speakers

-Jari Jussila, B.Eng., M.Sc., D.Sc. is a Postdoctoral Researcher at Novi Research Center at Tampere University of Technology, Tampere, Finland.
+Jari Jussila, B.Eng., M.Sc., D.Sc. is a Postdoctoral Researcher at Tampere University of Technology, Tampere, Finland.
 He completed his doctoral thesis on social media use in business-to-business companies’ innovation.
-His research is currently focused on online communities, social media, crowdsourcing, as well as, big social data analytics.
+His research is currently focused on social media, big social data analytics, and health informatics.